Employee Dining Room Hacks

 Sometimes you just have to be on your toes.
 Take a peek at the hot offerings, then consider how they might be upgraded.
 Beef stew on noodles… good.
 Beef stew on mashed potatoes… awesome.
 Other times, hacks can also happen by accident.
 Sometimes fortunate, sometimes not, these “haccidents” are creative supernovae.
 After dodging a sleepy patron, you realize your soup has invaded your chicken.
 Turns out veggie soup over grilled lemon chicken is delicious.
 On the other hand, milk spilled into sauerkraut… not so much.
 Either way, something new is learned, and food science makes progress.

 Feeling the need to get away?
-Contrary to what the intimidating and morale-zapping “Termination” sign at the EDR exit might suggest, there are a few snacks that you can take with you, like fruit.
+There are a few snacks that you can take with you, like fruit.
 It’s important to keep hydrated in Yellowstone, and beverages are always fair game.
 When in doubt, just ask the friendly EDR staff.
 You can also order a to-go meal for a hike or picnic.
 Everything tastes better when you’ve worked up an appetite hiking.

 What are your favorite EDR hacks?
 Be sure to tell EDR staff what you like.
 Leave compliments or suggestions on comment cards, and you might just see your favorite tofu balls more often.